 Active stock selection takes place with a proprietary set of stock selection rules being applied.
-A reference value is used to preserve the chance of a risk-adjusted excess return.

-The selection of individual titles is in the foreground.
-It takes place according to a strictly systematic, forecast-free score system based on rankings, whereas sustainability criteria and good company management are also considered.
-The selection process is repeated on a regular basis.
-The aim is to arrive at a list of at least 45 stocks.
+No benchmark is used to preserve the opportunity for risk-adjusted excess return.
+The focus is on the selection of individual stocks.
+This is carried out in accordance with a purely systematic, non-predictive points system based on rankings, whereby sustainability criteria and good corporate governance are also taken into account.